 JANE AUSTEN CENTRE

-Discover how Jane Austen, one of the most famous UK`s writers lived.
-Jane Aussten Centre – a museum dedicated to Jane`s work and life transports visitors back to the Georgian times.
-The museum situated at the city`s most iconic address is without doubt a must visit for any Jane Austen fans visiting the city of Bath.
+Discover how Jane Austen, one of the most famous UK`s writers, lived.
+Jane Austen Centre – a museum dedicated to Jane`s work and life transports visitors back to the Georgian times.
+The museum situated at the city`s most iconic address is, without doubt, a must-visit for any Jane Austen fans visiting the city.